Start a Django project

 django-admin executable or

-/usr/local/bin/).
+/bin/ directory of a virtualenv).
 Note that both the executable and script offer the same functionality, therefore I will use the

 django-admin term interchangeably going forward.

 django-admin startproject coffeehouse

 django-admin startproject sportstats

 A Django project name can be composed of numbers, letters or underscores.
 A project name cannot start with a number, it can only start with a letter or underscore.
-In addition, special characters and spaces are not allowed anywhere on a project name, mainly because Django project names serve as a naming convention for directories and Python packages.
+In addition, special characters and spaces are not allowed anywhere in a project name, mainly because Django project names serve as a naming convention for directories and Python packages.

 django-admin startproject <project_name>, a directory called <project_name> is created containing the default Django project structure.
-The default Django project structure is illustrated in listing 1.
+The default Django project structure is illustrated in listing 1-11.

 If you inspect the directory layout, you'll notice there are two directories with the <project_name> value.
 I will refer to the top level Django project directory as

 BASE_DIR, which includes the